 How does a secured business loan work?

 A secured business loan requires that you put up some type of collateral against your loan should you default.
 This can be a piece of property, equipment for your business or any other expensive asset, either personal or commercial.
-By providing collateral, you may have access to lower interest rates and higher loan amounts than with an unsecured loan.
+By providing collateral, means less risk for the lender so you may have access to lower interest rates and higher loan amounts than with an unsecured loan.

 However, if you’re unable to make your loan payments on time, the lender has the right to seize your asset to cover your remaining debt and any other expenses that have accumulated since default.